jaredjwang316/Project_2024/Report.md

         local_bitonic_merge(arr, low, count, ascending) # Bitonic merge sorted halves

 def local_bitonic_merge(arr, low, count, ascending):
+    if count <= 1:
-    k = count // 2
+        return  # Break recursion on base case k = count // 2
     # Iteratively swap such that all elements in the first half are:
     #   - less than all elements in the second half if ascending